Modelling resource contention in multi-robot task allocation problems with uncertain timing: Related literature and background

-This subsection summarises a method presented in \cite{Palmer2016} for calculating the mean and variance of a random variable, $B$, that is conditioned on other random variables, $A$ and $C$, to satisfy the inequality $A < B < C$.
+This subsection summarises a method presented in \cite{Palmer2016} for calculating the mean and variance of a normally distributed random variable, $B$, that is conditioned on other independent normally distributed random variables, $A$ and $C$, to satisfy the inequality $A < B < C$.
 This method can be used to calculate $(B|B<C)$ and $(B|A<B)$ by using $\mu_{A} = -\infty$ and $\mu_{C} = \infty$ respectively.
 The mean and variance of the conditional probability distribution are denoted as $\hat{\mu}_{B}$ and $\hat{\sigma}_{B}^{2}$ respectively.
-First, the reference frame is transformed such that $B$ is a standard normal distribution.
+First, the random variables are transformed such that $B$ is described by a standard normal distribution.
 This yields transformations of $A$ and $C$ to $D$ and $E$ respectively:

 where: